SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation

 \subsection{Dataset}

-\textbf{REFUGE2} benchmark \cite{fang_refuge2_2022} is a publicly available fundus image dataset for glaucoma analysis, including the optic cup segmentation.
-It includes annotations from seven independent ophthalmologists, each with an average of eight years of experience.
-The dataset contains 400 training images and 400 testing images.
+\textbf{REFUGE2} benchmark \cite{fang_refuge2_2022} is a publicly available fundus image dataset for glaucoma analysis, including optic cup segmentation.
+REFUGE2 includes annotations from seven ophthalmologists, each with an average of eight years of experience.
+It contains 400 training and 400 test images.

-\textbf{LIDC-IDRI} benchmark \cite{armato_lung_2011, clark_cancer_2013} originally consists of 3D lung CT scans with semantic segmentations of possible lung abnormalities, annotated by four radiologists.
-We use a pre-processed version from \cite{kohl_hierarchical_2019}, which includes 15,096 2D CT images.
-After an 80-20 train-test split, the training and testing datasets contain 12,077 and 3,019 images, respectively.
+\textbf{LIDC-IDRI} benchmark \cite{armato_lung_2011, clark_cancer_2013} originally consisted of 3D lung CT scans with semantic segmentations of possible lung abnormalities, annotated by four radiologists.
+We use a pre-processed version from \cite{kohl_hierarchical_2019} of 15,096 2D CT images.
+After an 80-20 train-test split, the training and test datasets contain 12,077 and 3,019 images, respectively.